shivenbajaj28/squad-availability-bot/README.md

 Railway keeps the bot running around the clock and, unlike Render's free web tier, does not spin down when idle.
 The bot uses long polling, so it needs no public URL.

-1. Push this repo to GitHub (see below)
+1. Push this repo to GitHub
 2. On [railway.app](https://railway.app), create a project from your GitHub repo
 3. Under Variables, add `BOT_TOKEN`, `ADMIN_IDS`, `TZ_NAME=Asia/Singapore`,
    `REMINDER_LEAD_HOURS=24`, and `DB_PATH=/data/squad.db`